List of Teen Titans (TV series) characters: Silkie

-Silkie (originally named "Larva M-319") is one of the many mutant larvae created by Killer Moth as part of his scheme to take over the city in "Date With Destiny".
+Silkie (voiced by Dee Bradley Baker) is one of the many mutant larvae created by Killer Moth as part of his scheme to take over the city in "Date With Destiny".
 When he was stopped by the Teen Titans, Beast Boy bonded with one of the larvae, naming him "Silkie", and secretly kept him as a pet at Titans Tower.